![]() |

-| Woolly Wanderings |
+Woolly Wanderings |

-| Dates Maximum
+Dates Maximum

 Ratio |

-| Saint Véran in the Queyras Regional Natural Park, the highest year-round inhabited village in France. | |
+Saint Véran in the Queyras Regional Natural Park, the highest year-round inhabited village in France. |

 Who is this trip for? |

 Although it is assumed that this kind of trip will appeal most to people who already have a fiber based hobby or activity such as knitting, crochet, weaving or spinning, this is certainly not required!
-You can be an absolute beginner at all of this, and will benefit from both the workshops and from the company, example and inspiration of the more experienced craftswomen in the group.
+You can be an absolute beginner at all of this, and will benefit from both the workshops and from the company, example and inspiration of the more experienced craftsmen/women in the group.
 All you really need to enjoy this trip is a love of exploration and discovery.
 Participants need not be physically fit, though you should be able to walk at a normal comfortable pace on trails or rough dirt roads at an easy uphill grade, for an hour or two.
 Aside from this, in order to enjoy a trip like this you should have a healthy sense of adventure, flexibility and an open mind!
 Travel always brings the unexpected.
 Come prepared to enjoy surprises, and the spontaneous opportunities they bring.
 If you have any questions about the appropriateness of this trip for you, please contact us. |

-| The walls of Briançon and outer ring of houses. | |
+The walls of Briançon and outer ring of houses. |

-| Woolly Wanderings Itinerary |
+Woolly Wanderings Itinerary |

 |||||

-| Day 1 | Rendezvous in Grenoble, drive to Saint Chaffrey and check into our hotel.
-We will meet up in Grenoble in the early afternoon, and drive by van to our rustic hotel in Saint Chaffrey, just steps away from the “Filature” (woolen mill) of Chantemerle.
+Day 0 | Rendezvous in Saint Chaffrey.
 We will check in to our hotel, and perhaps have a tour of the woolen mill if time permits. |

 ||||

-"Wools of Europe" seminar with Marie-Thérèse Chaupin in the morning (1/2 day), explore Briançon in the afternoon and evening.
-After breakfast in our hotel, we will head over to the woolen mill to join Marie-Thérèse Chaupin, coordinator of ATELIER Laines d'Europe (Wools of Europe), the European Association for Textile Study, Liaison, Innovation & Research.
+Day 1 | After breakfast in our hotel, we will head over to the woolen mill to join Marie-Thérèse Chaupin, coordinator of ATELIER Laines d'Europe (Wools of Europe), the European Association for Textile Study, Liaison, Innovation & Research.
 She will share her vast knowledge of the distinct European breeds of sheep found throughout the continent.
 By means of photos and samples, we’ll come to see and understand the properties that make them different from each other, and suited to different end products and uses.
 This gives us deeper insight into the variety of fibers and fabrics we see in yarns, in shops and in garments every day.
-After lunch, we will take time to explore the beautiful walled city of Briançon.
-We will dine together in Briançon, and return to Saint Chaffrey for the night. |
+After lunch, we will get our hands on a fleece, and learn how to card and comb it in preparation for hand spinning and felting. |

 ||||